Share it

 Also the olive oil helps break down the makeup in your brushes a lot faster and easier.
 It's all in the science ;)

-The soap help will kill the nasty bacteria and the conditioner will keep the bristles from drying out and ruining the brushes.
+The soap (make sure you use anti-bacterial!!) help will kill the nasty bacteria and the conditioner will keep the bristles from drying out and ruining the brushes.
 So always make sure you have something that will keep the bristles from drying out when washing as well as bacteria-killing.

-Some people use baby shampoo, but I feel that the shampoo doesn't kill off all the bacteria on the brush, but to each their own.
+Some people use baby shampoo.
+Yes it is gentle, but I feel that the shampoo doesn't kill off all the bacteria on the brush, but to each their own.

 How to wash my brushes?